Gatti-Massimo/tpsit-notes/content/posts/state-diagram.en.md

 A **state** is a condition during the life of an object during which it *satisfies some condition*, *performs some activity*, or *waits for some external event*.

+&nbsp
 ![State_simple](/images/StateDiagram/State_simple.svg)

-State is represented by a rectangle
+> State is represented by a rectangle

+&nbsp
 ![State_complex](/images/StateDiagram/State_complex.svg)
-A state with internal activities
+> A state with internal activities

 &nbsp
 ### Initial and Final States

 - The **initial state** of a state machine diagram, known as an *initial pseudo-state*.
 A *transition* from this state will show the **first real state.**

+&nbsp
 ![InitialState](/images/StateDiagram/InitialState.svg)
-A filled circle followed by an arrow represents the object's initial state
+> A filled circle followed by an arrow represents the object's initial state &nbsp

+&nbsp
 - The **final state** of a state machine diagram.
 An *open loop* state machine represents an object that may *terminate before the system terminates*, while a *closed loop* state machine diagram does *not have a final state*; if it is the case, then the object lives until the entire system terminates.

+&nbsp
 ![FinalState](/images/StateDiagram/FinalState.svg)
-An arrow pointing to a filled circle nested inside another circle represents the object's final state
+> An arrow pointing to a filled circle nested inside another circle represents the object's final state

 &nbsp
 ### Event